 These functions are used to control the BMC firmware in the servers by using IPMI Management Utilities (ipmiutil) provided as open source by the BSD license. ipmiutil must be installed on the servers to use these functions.

-As of August 2010, ipmiutil is provided from the Website below. http://ipmiutil.sourceforge.net/
+As of June 2012, ipmiutil can be obtained from the Website below.

+http://ipmiutil.sourceforge.net/

-Use ipmiutil in the version 2.0.0 - 2.2.4
+Use ipmiutil of the versions 2.0.0 to 2.8.0

 The following shows the combination of supported command and server.